prashx1908/XenoCRM/README.md

 # ZENCRM – Mini CRM Platform 🚀

 Welcome to ZENCRM!
-This is a modern, full-stack mini CRM platform built for the Xeno SDE Internship assignment.
+This is a modern, full-stack mini CRM platform.
 ZENCRM empowers you to segment customers, deliver personalized campaigns, and gain actionable insights—all with a clean, intuitive experience.

 ---